benjamin-havens/MNIST-Verification-Tutorial/README.md

 ## Instructions to run
 1. Create a virtual environment using `python3 -m venv venv_mnist_verification`.
-2. Run the command `source venv_mnist_verification/bin/activate`.
+1. Run the command `source venv_mnist_verification/bin/activate`.
-3. Run the command `pip install -r requirements.txt`.
+1. Run the command `pip install -r requirements.txt`.
+1. In `mnist.py`, edit the device to one supported on your system.
+This should be one of `{"cpu", "mps", "cuda"}` or another accelerator backend supported by torch 2.0.
+I use mps as I ran this on a MacBook with M2 silicon.
-4. Run the command `python mnist.py`.
+1. Run the command `python mnist.py`.
 This will train an MLP on the MNIST dataset, downloading the dataset if necessary, and save the model state dictionary to `mnist_model.pt`.
-5. Run one of: `python verify_mnist_IBP.py`, `python verify_mnist_LP.py`, `python verify_mnist_MILP.py`.
+1. Run one of: `python verify_mnist_IBP.py`, `python verify_mnist_LP.py`, `python verify_mnist_MILP.py`.

 You can also import the `MNISTModelVerifier` class and use it as desired.